celiovjunior/celiovjunior/README.md

 I am a Brazilian developer living in Australia, passionate about web development and technology, working with programming since 2021.

-As a way to improve my skills and work flow, I've been building some personal projects using the tools I'm most confortable with, such as e-commerce, landing page and management system, focusing in problem solving and good practice.
+As a way to improve my skills and work flow, I've been building some personal projects using different tools, such as e-commerce, landing pages and management systems, focusing in problem solving, archtecture and good practice.

 Professionally, I have worked using mostly **Javascript** for both *front-end* and *back-end* applications, in addition to other tools such as Java, PHP, Git, Docker...